 A Fellowship award of \$4,200 per month will support a six-to twelve-month full-time individual tenure.
 Proposers should request tenure periods that suit their schedules and the needs of their projects.
 A request for a shorter tenure period will not improve chances of receiving an award.
-The earliest that Fellows may begin their fellowship tenure is June 1, nine months after the proposal deadline date.
-The latest that Fellows may begin their fellowship tenure is September 1, twenty-three months after the proposal deadline date.
+The earliest that Fellows may begin their fellowship tenure is June 1 of the award year.
+The latest that Fellows may begin their fellowship tenure is 15 months later on September 1.
 Recipients must complete their fellowship tenure within two years of the beginning of the fellowship tenure.
 An award recipient must work full-time on the project and may not accept a teaching assignment or undertake any other major activity.